 provide meals for those in need

-Food has this power of bringing people together to make a positive difference and for the month of April you too can be part of something bigger!
+Food has this power of bringing people together to make a positive difference, and for the month of April, you too can be part of something bigger!

-This month Seattle Fish Company, Verlasso and Project Angel Heart are teaming up to help provide nutritious sustainable meals to those coping with life-threatening illnesses – at NO COST.
-For every 1 pound of Verlasso Salmon purchased through Seattle Fish Co $0.50 will be donated to Project Angel Heart.
+This month Seattle Fish Company, Verlasso, and Project Angel Heart are teaming up to help provide nutritious sustainable meals to those coping with life-threatening illnesses – at NO COST.
+For every 1 pound of Verlasso Salmon purchased through Seattle Fish Co, $0.50 will be donated to Project Angel Heart.

 Project Angel Heart was founded in 1991 to address a major challenge facing Coloradans living with life-threatening illness—getting the nutrition they need to get stronger and remain independent in their homes.
-Many are too sick to get to the grocery store, unable to cook for themselves, or have to choose whether to buy food or medication to make ends meet.
+Many people are too sick to get to the grocery store, unable to cook for themselves, or have to choose whether to buy food or medication to make ends meet.
 Each week, the organization prepares and delivers delicious, medically tailored meals to 1,200 Coloradans living with cancer, kidney/heart/lung disease, HIV/AIDS, and other life-threatening illnesses to improve their health and well-being.